foudilboukelal/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv rename or move file/directory rm delete a file or a directory rm -r delete a directory cd - back to the previous directory
+mv rename or move file/directory rm delete a file or a directory rm -r delete a directory cd - back to the previous directory ls -al . .. /boot display all the files even the hidden onces in the current directory . in the parent dir .. and the boot dir